Harvey Hadden Stadium

-The Harvey Hadden Stadium is a purpose-built athletics stadium in the Bilborough district of Nottingham, England which is the home of Notts Athletics Club (who compete in the Premier Division of the National Athletics League), Nottingham Caesars (an American Football team playing in the BAFA National Leagues) as well as the and both the Athletic clubs of Nottingham Trent University and the University of Nottingham.
+Harvey Hadden Stadium is a purpose-built athletics stadium in the Bilborough district of Nottingham, England.
+It is the home of Notts Athletics Club (who compete in the Premier Division of the National Athletics League and Midland Counties Athletics League), as well as both the Athletic clubs of Nottingham Trent University and the University of Nottingham.
+It was used as the home ground for Nottingham Caesars from 1984 to 2021.

-It is also used for other sporting events such as Football, Boxing, MMA and Rugby league.
+It is also used for other sporting events such as American football, Football, Boxing, MMA and Rugby league.

 Facilities

 The stadium is currently operated by Nottingham City Council.

 The separate complex facility holds a Gym, Activity Rooms, Sports Hall and Indoor Athletics area.
 The Stadium is built into an embankment and has a total capacity of 1600 in which all are housed in the Main Stand.
 The stand holds a seated capacity of 740 with room for another 800 spectators on a standing terrace on either sides.
 Opposite the Main Stand there is a slip road coming from the access road to allow a port of call for Emergency vehicles.
 The Stadium has the usual amenities including Food Kiosks and Bathroom facilities, but Player changing rooms are housed in the main complex building.

 The field has a Running Track, Pits and Shot put nets surrounding a sports field.